Due to the covid-19 outbreak, the counselling service will be operating in an online/telephone remote capacity until further notice.

 Online resources at this time:

-Student Counselling is a free, confidential service available to all registered students of it tralee.
-It is available on both campuses Monday to Friday from 9-5.30 p.m.
+Student Counselling is a free, confidential service available to all registered students at IT Tralee.
+It is available remotely s Monday to Friday from 9.30pm - 5.30 pm

 Students begin life at third level with hope and ambition.
 They look forward to their years on campus and the possibility of a career following their studies.
 This is a time of great change.
 Students move away from the known, secure environment of their home and second level education to a place with new people, new demands and new expectations.
 While definitely exciting, it is also challenging.
 For many, there are mixed feelings: excitement, freedom and fun, along with personal responsibility, self-doubt, insecurity and/or loneliness.
 For some there are also unexpected life events: illness, bereavement, relationship breakdown, accident and trauma.